Juliet Angus Fashion Blog: Has ‘Ladies Of London’ Star Reached New Heights?

 Juliet Angus was a stay-at-home mother when she first joined Ladies of London.
 Her husband, Gregor Angus, was working a lot and he was traveling between Berlin and Stockholm with a company that had brought them to London in the first place.
-Juliet worked on getting herself into the social circle in London and she managed to become great friends with Caroline Stanbury.
+Juliet worked on getting herself into the social circle in London, and she managed to become great friends with Caroline Stanbury.
 But all of the ladies within the group had something to work on.
-At the time, Caroline was working on The Gift Library and Julie Montagu was busy with her healthy snacks after her yoga lessons.
+At the time, Caroline was working on The Gift Library, and Julie Montagu was busy with her healthy snacks after her yoga lessons.
 Angus needed something to do, so she decided to start a fashion blog.

 Lower East Side of Mayfair @gestuz ✖️ New outfit post on JulietAngus.com #shopredone @stylebop denim shop #thelondonstylist #liketkit @liketoknow.it http://liketk.it/2qn4q ????:@rebeccabotin . . #gestuz #redonedenim #celinesunglasses #embroideredleatherjacket #londonstreetstyle #motojacket #motorcyclejacket #blackleatherjacket @liketoknow.it